Crismoc/gettindandcleaningdatacourseproject/Codebook.md

 # Code Book for TidyData from Human Activity Recognition Using Smartphones Dataset

-## Variables include number of column, name, range and values
 ### Variables from 3 to 81 consist on average of mean and standard deviation measurements from the "Human Activity Recognition Using Smartphones Data Set".
 According to the study description, this variables from 3 to 81 can be read corresponding to the next description: